CultivateLabs/jetfuel/README.md

 By default this script creates a new git repository.
 See below if you want to use it against an existing repo.

-Finally, follow these steps to finish setting up the app:

-* in `config/initializers/devise.rb`, add the secret_key config setting that you see in the installation logs
-* run `rake db:migrate`
-* change `.sample.env` to `.env`

 Gemfile
 -------